-Dr. Tholen's Comprehensive Guide to Breast Augmentation (Part 1 of 2)
+Dr. Tholen's Comprehensive Guide to Breast Augmentation: Part 1

-For the past three years, breast enlargement (augmentation mammoplasty) has been the most common surgical cosmetic operation performed in the United States—over 318,000 women requested this operation in 2010, up 214 percent from 1997 [American Society for Aesthetic Plastic Surgeons Data].
-For the past eight years, breast enlargement has been the most common operation performed at Minneapolis Plastic Surgery, Ltd.; every year several hundred patients undergo this one-hour outpatient operation in our nationally-accredited (AAAASF) office surgical facility.
-Superior anesthesia care, advanced surgical techniques, the care of my fantastic nursing and office staff, and over 20 years of experience allow my breast augmentation patients to return to everyday activities within 24 hours, and strenuous activities within several weeks.
+For all but two of the last 10 years, breast enlargement (augmentation mammoplasty) has been the most common surgical cosmetic operation performed in the United States—over 285,000 women requested this operation in 2014, up 183 percent from 1997 [American Society for Aesthetic Plastic Surgeons Data].
+Since 2004, breast enlargement has been the most frequently performed operation at Minneapolis Plastic Surgery, Ltd.

 If marketing hype and “snappy” trademarked names were important, perhaps we would call our procedure the “Overnight Recovery Augmentation,” the “24-hour Recovery Breast Enlargement,” or the “Flash Recovery Breast Augmentation,” as other doctors have.
-But for us, this is nothing new—this is the way we have been doing things all along!
+But for us, this is nothing new—precise surgical technique and outstanding patient care leading to rapid and comfortable recovery is the way we have been doing things all along!

 Candidates for Breast Enlargement